-We have audited the financial statements of ICG UCITS Funds (Ireland) plc ('the Company') for the year ended 31 March 2020, which comprise the Statement of Financial Position, Statement of Comprehensive Income, Statement of Changes in Net Assets Attributable to Holders of Redeemable Shares, Statement of Cash Flows and notes to the financial statements, including the summary of significant accounting policies set out in note 2.
-The financial reporting framework that has been applied in their preparation is Irish Law and International Financial Reporting Standards (IFRS) as adopted by the European Union as applied in accordance with the provisions of the Companies Act 2014.
+We have audited the financial statements of ICG UCITS Funds (Ireland) plc ('the Company') for the year ended 31 March 2021, which comprise the Statement of Financial Position, Statement of Comprehensive Income, Statement of Changes in Net Assets Attributable to Holders of Redeemable Shares, Statement of Cash Flows and notes to the financial statements, including the summary of significant accounting policies set out in note 2.
+The financial reporting framework that has been applied in their preparation is Irish Law and International Financial Reporting Standards ('IFRS') as adopted by the European Union.